deepsense-ai/ds-splat/README.md

 If you are rather starting project from scratch and are interested in end-to-end environment, we recommend to check our integration into [gaussian-splatting-lighting](https://github.com/yzslab/gaussian-splatting-lightning) repository.
 Gaussian splatting lighting repository is under MIT License, but submodules like Vanilla's forward/backward kernels or KNN implementation has non-commercial friendly license.
-You can use deepsense ds_splat as a backend, and this way using fastest open-source forward/backward kernel calls.
+You can use deepsense ds-splat as a backend, and this way using fastest open-source forward/backward kernel calls.

 ## 🔧 Install from repository

-Instead of installing from PyPI, you can install ds_splat package directly from this repository.
+Instead of installing from PyPI, you can install ds-splat package directly from this repository.

 ### 🐍 Using Python Extension